Tina-otoge/blog/_posts/2018-02-21-whats-the-deal-osu.markdown

 ![osu! website]({{ "i/osu-website.png" | relative_url }})

-The first rhythm game I played seriously was probably *DJ Hero* and *Band Hero* for the Nintendo Wii console.
+The first rhythm games I played seriously was probably *DJ Hero* and *Band Hero* for the Nintendo Wii console.
 Being games made for an audience mainly composed of casual gamers by an american company, my main interest was in the playlist.
 For someone like me who had no special interest in music at that time, it had a